-The member of staff involved must report the matter to the Head teacher or DSL and make a written record of the incident using a 'Record of Positive Physical Handling or Intervention' sheet as soon as practicable.
+The member of staff involved must report the matter to the Head teacher or Designated Safeguarding Lead (DSL) and make a written record of the incident using the schools recording method.

 The Head teacher, in consultation with DSL and/or SENDCo, will decide whether an incident is significant or not.